 8. Meanwhile, in another pot, bring 4 quarts fresh filtered water to a boil.
 Add 6 tbsp pickling salt and stir until dissolved.
 Turn off the heat.

-9. Drain off whey through a cheese cloth lined colander.
+9. Drain off whey through a colander lined with cheese cloth.
 Let drain for 15 minutes.

 11. Wearing heat resistant rubber gloves or using a long handled wooden spoon, work strips under the hot water (the cheese will become very soft), pushing and pulling and stretching them.
 The curd will begin to stretch.
 Pull cheese out into a long rope, folding it back on itself and stretching again until it is smooth and shiny.
 Use your hands to shape the cheese into the single ball or pinch off pieces for small bocconcini size cheeses.